psyjulga/petbook-project/API.md

-USERS => DELETE USER HANDLER TEST FAILING
+USERS => DELETE USER HANDLER TEST FAILING => all model tests passing
 index: all users
 show: one user by id => to show the logged in users profile
 create: create a new user / sign up !! return value is the encrypted password